sqrta/QSynth/README.md

 ```
 python src/main.py
 ```
-Four result program files, `FullAdder.py`, `GHZ.py`, `RippleAdder.py` and `QFT.py` will be synthesized.
+Ten result program files: `Uniform.py`,`GHZ.py`, `FullAdder.py`, `RippleAdder.py`, `RippleSubtractor.py`, `CondAdder.py`,`ToffoliN.py`, `QFT.py`, `Inversion.py` and `Teleportation.py` will be synthesized in the root folder.
 They are Qiskit functions that can generate the corresponding circuits.
+This procedure needs 15~30 minutes to complete.

 ## Usage

+We first explain how to directly give the hypothesis-amplitude specification which is more general for specifying unitary operators.
+Then we explain how to give the specification in QSynth-Spec.

+### Hypothesis-Amplitude Specification

-We assume the users have some knowledge about the [Z3 Python API](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) to give specifications to QSynth.
+For giving hypothesis-amplitude specification directly, we assume the users have some knowledge about the [Z3 Python API](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) to give specifications to QSynth.
 Please read the [z3py tutorial](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) if you have no knowledge about it.

 To use QSynth, first import z3tool and the necessary functions form QSynth
 ```python